diesh/Coaching-staging/CoachingForLeaders.md

 ---
 layout: page
 title: Coaching for Leaders
-description: In 8 weeks, you’ll gain a deeper understanding of your leadership style—how you show up in calm and high-pressure moments—and develop strategies to lead with empathy, clarity, and impact.
-You'll learn how to rally your team, navigate challenges with confidence, and bring out the best in others (and yourself).
+description: In 8 weeks, you’ll gain a deeper understanding of your leadership style, how you show up in both calm and high-pressure moments, and develop strategies to lead with empathy, clarity, and impact.
+You’ll learn to rally your team, navigate challenges with confidence, and bring out the best in others (and yourself).
 image: assets/images/leaders.jpg
 nav-menu: true
 nav-color: "#FF7F50" #coral